udacity/FSND/projects/02_trivia_api/starter/README.md

 ### DELETE /questions/\<int:id>

 - This endpoint will delete a question using the question ID.
+This will return a boolean result whether successful deletion: True or failed deletion: False.
+This endpoint will also return the question id that was deleted.

 ### POST /questions

 - This endpoint will allow for posting a new question including the requirements for the answer text, category and difficulty score.
+This endpoint will return the following: a boolean result whether successful submission: True or failed submission: False, the new question id, the new quesstion, a paginated list of the current questions and the total number of questions.

 ### POST /questions/search

 - This endpoint will search for all questions based on a search term.
-This endpoint will return any questions which contain the string specified in the search term.
+This endpoint will return any questions which contain the string specified in the search term paginated if needed.
+It will also return a boolean result whether successful search: True or failed search: False and the total number of questions.
 It is also case-insensitive.

 ### GET /categories/\<int:id>/questions

 - This endpoint will get all questions based on a category.
-If needed, the results will also be paginated with 10 questions per page.
+This endpoint will return a boolean result whether successful retrieval: True or fail: False,  a paginated result with 10 questions per page and the current category.

 ### POST /quizzes